msqr1/importizer/README.md

 - Max column width: 90
 - Put comment to denote what type after case label for variant switch
 - Keep settings' order in the README, the option struct, and their value-checking order the same.
-- To determine order for new settings, optimize for the option struct size
+- To determine order for new settings, optimize for the option struct size and follow chronological order